Environmental Protection Agency (EPA).

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

-In the acute neurotoxicity study in rats, clinical signs included staining of the anogenital region, mucous in the feces, hunched posture, and unsteady gait.
-In the subchronic neurotoxicity study in rats, marginal decreases in brain weights were observed only in high dose males.
-Additionally, decreased brain weight occurred in the rat reproduction study.
+No treatment-related effects were observed on motor activity or in the functional observation battery (FOB) parameters measured in the subchronic neurotoxicity study in rats.
+In this subchronic neurotoxicity study, marginal decreases in brain weights were observed only in high dose males.
+In the acute neurotoxicity study in rats, the most commonly observed clinical sign was staining/soiling of the anogenital region.
+Other day-1 FOB findings included mucous in the feces, hunched posture and unsteady gait.
 In a developmental neurotoxicity study in Wistar rats, no neurobehavioral effects and no neuropathological changes were observed at any dose in the offspring, but decreased body weight was observed during pre- and post-weaning.

-Specific information on the studies received and the nature of the adverse effects caused by fenamidone as well as the NOAEL and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document: “Fenamidone: Human Health Risk Assessment to Support the Section (3) Registration and the Establishment of Tolerances for Uses on Ginseng, Succulent Beans (Except Cowpea), Bulb Onion (Subgroup 3-07A), and Green Onion (Subgroup 3-07B).” at pp. 30-34 in docket ID number EPA-HQ-OPP-2013-0161.
+Specific information on the studies received and the nature of the adverse effects caused by fenamidone as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in docket ID EPA-HQ-OPP-2010-0866 on pages 25-28 of the document titled “Fenamidone: Human Health Risk Assessment to Support the Label Amendment to Permit Rotation to All Cereal Grain, Except Rice and Establish Revised Tolerances for Inadvertent Residues.”

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for fenamidone used for human risk assessment is discussed in Unit III.B., Table 1 of the final rule published in the Federal Register of November 16, 2011 (76 FR 70890) (FRL-9325-4).
+A summary of the toxicological endpoints for fenamidone used for human risk assessment is shown in Table 1 of this unit.

 C. Exposure Assessment